ptomulik/puppet-vash/README.md

 # InvalidPairError: invalid value for variable ("lemon_price",-4) at index 0
 ```

 The last message is still not well-formed.
-To correct this, we may reimplement
+We may overwrite default
-`#vash_pair_exception`.
+`#vash_pair_exception` to have better effect:

 ```ruby
 class Variables